Does investing sound complicated and intimidating?

 Have you been searching for an investment app?

-If so, you may want to know about Stash.
+If so, you will want to know about Stash.

 Stash is a registered investment advisor that makes investing easy for all.